ksahlin/optimal_k/README.md

 	../../bin/optimal-k -r reads_file -o metrics_file

-where *reads_file* is either a file in FASTA, FASTQ, FASTA.gz, FASTQ.gz format OR a file containing a list of files, one per line, e.g.,
+where *reads_file* is either a file in FASTA, FASTQ, FASTA.gz, FASTQ.gz format OR a file containing a list of file names, one per line, e.g.,

 	frag_1.fastq
 	frag_2.fastq